 In general, paint is made up of pigment particles (color) in a liquid base called the medium.
 There are two broad categories of paint: oil paints (oil/alkyd based medium) or latex paints (water based medium).
 Oil paints are thinned or cleaned with paint thinners.
-Latex paints are thinned or cleaned with water.
+Latex paints are thinned or cleaned with soap and water.
 Most household paints are latex.
 Oil paints are sometimes used for trim work (such as around doors) in homes.
 There are many other mixtures of paints used for industry, the arts, and hobbies.
 Years ago, lead and mercury were used in paint.

 How would I be exposed to the chemicals in paint?

 Exposure to paint can happen by breathing in dust or fumes (inhalation), direct skin contact (absorption) or swallowing paint chips or dust (ingestion).
 Painters with a lot of exposure by inhalation may experience symptoms such as nausea, headaches, or loss of appetite.
 Painters with a lot of exposure through absorption may experience allergic reactions on their skin or eye irritation.
 Ingestion of paint can lead to stomach irritation, nausea, vomiting, and if it is lead-based paint, ingesting it can be toxic.

 Does the level of exposure (high versus low) to paint matter?